Dispendix - Blog

 Figure 1.
 The I.DOT Non-Contact Dispenser works through a tipless system, drastically reducing the plastic waste of a drug discovery lab.

 By decreasing reagent use and improving efficiency, automation supports more sustainable drug discovery, helping labs meet increasing demand without sacrificing quality.
-To learn more about automating dose response assays, check out the full article

 Compound Dilutions